OmegaWeaponDev/UpdateNotifier/README.md

 ### **GitHub**

-As you can tell, I also have set everything here on git hub as well.
-So if you need any support feel free to post a issue for the related plugin
+As you can tell, I also have set everything here on github as well.
+So if you need any support feel free to post an issue for the related plugin

 ***